sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 Business Outcome deliveries also act as decision gates in the investment plan.

 The blanket approval over the time horizon gives the product's value stream stability.
-However, funding may be augmented based on the desired Business Outcome in the roadmap, at which point departmental governance needs to be engated.
+However, funding may be augmented based on the desired Business Outcome in the roadmap, at which point departmental governance needs to be engaged.
 This funding is not based on historical spending levels but on future need.

-The Roadmap **can and will be reprioritized**.
+The Roadmap **can and will be re-prioritized**.
 New business outcomes may be added or shifted on its timeline due to experience gained with the product and to changes in departmental or portfolio priorities.

 The Roadmap is **reality** for the product team.